GarthTheChicken/Firefox-Context-Tab-List/README.md

 I've never been keen on the quantum style tabs and while you can go the userChrome route of hiding them it would often break after updates and I wanted a more minimal looking browser chrome so here we are.

+You can either install using the xpi in XPI_Versions or load it as a temporary extension if you're using the Developer Edtion or Nightly(?)

 What works, or seems to: